Skip to content

 • path (Optional[str]) –

-OS path to template to load
+OS path or ttp:// URI to the template file to load.

 • platform (Optional[str]) –